midnight-mary/carpentries-collab-2023-11-16/episodes/voyant.md

 - A **token** is a defined unit within a string, such as an individual appearance of a word or number, usually separated from other tokens by whitespace.
 - A **type**, on the other hand, is a unique word form, which may appear many times in a corpus.
-- A **lemma** is the root form of a derived (inflected) word, e.g. 'music' as the root of 'musically', 'musician', 'musicking', etc.
+- A **lemma** is the root form of a derived (inflected) word, e.g. 'music' is the lemma of the types 'musically', 'musician', 'musicking', etc.
+- A **hapax legomena** or simply **hapax** is a type that appears only once in a corpus.

 The relationship between tokens and types, i.e. how many unique word forms there are in a corpus versus how many times they are used, is a measure of the **lexical diversity** of the corpus.

+In line with the importance placed on knowing the company words keep in computational linguistics discussed in the last episode, besides parsing a corpus for tokens and types, Voyant also analyses the relationships between tokens and their neighbours.

+– An **n-gram** is a contiguous sequence of items in a text.
+For example a **bigram** is a pair of consecutive written units, e.g. characters, syllables or words.
+A trigram is a sequence of three consecutive written units, etc. Any number can be specified for an n-gram and it functions like a window-size or sample-rate for extracting information from the text that can be important for predicting aspects of meaning or function.
+- A **collocation** is typically a bi-gram, often at word level, which occurs in a text at a rate greater than chance.
+For example, type-pairs like 'red wine' and 'string quartet' are collocations in everyday language.

 ::::: keypoints